percona/pmm/docs/details/commands/pmm-admin.md

 ##### Advanced Options

-PMM starts the MongoDB exporter by default only with `diagnosticdata` and `replicasetstatus` collectors enabled.
+:  PMM starts the MongoDB exporter by default only with `diagnosticdata` and `replicasetstatus` collectors enabled.

     FLAGS:

     `--enable-all-collectors`
-    :  Enable all collectors
+    :  Enable all collectors.

     `--disable-collectors`
-    :  Comma-separated list of collector names to exclude from exporter
+    :  Comma-separated list of collector names to exclude from exporter.

     `--max-collections-limit=-1`
     :  Disable collstats, dbstats, topmetrics and indexstats if there are more than <n> collections.
 0: No limit.
 Default is -1, PMM automatically sets this value.